B I O G R A P H Y

 He has lectured in film and music at Kingston University, and in media contextual studies at Ravensbourne College.
 He still enjoys teaching and runs a successful recording studio and video post-production suite, and enjoys doing his own camera work and video editing.

 Ian was invited to the States a few years ago to frontline the music for America's 400th celebrations.
 He also showcases new artists in selected venues such as Pizza on the Park and the Green Room in London, and is often on the lookout for preview venues.
-Ian now resides with his new wife, Margaret, in the Isle of Wight, where his maternal grandmother was born.
-Still a frequent visitor to the North Island, he hopes to develop a relationship with Classic FM in the promotion of classical music.
+Ian now resides with his new wife, Margaret, in Hampshire on England's south coast, close to the Isle of Wight, where his maternal grandmother was born.